And after all the violence and double talk

 Study after study has extolled walking as a simple, inexpensive exercise with incredible health benefits.
 From a cancer patient’s perspective, walking regularly has been proven to strengthen the body and ease the mind.
 Several recent studies suggest that higher levels of physical activity are associated with a reduced risk of the cancer coming back, and longer survival after a cancer diagnosis.
 Here are some other recent findings regarding the advantages of exercise, specifically walking:

-Thirty to 60 minutes most days of the week drastically lowers your risk of heart disease.
+- Thirty to 60 minutes of exercise most days of the week drastically lowers your risk of heart disease.

-Logging 3500 steps a day lowers your risk of type 2 diabetes by 29 per cent.
+- Logging 3500 steps a day lowers your risk of developing type 2 diabetes by 29 per cent.

-Walking just two hours a week can lower your risk of stroke by 30 per cent.
+- Walking for just two hours a week can lower your risk of having a stroke by 30 per cent.

 36 per cent.